n4ncy/chalice-stripe-gateway/README.md

 Once you've configured the aws cli you can then run `chalice deploy`

-You'll need to set the STRIPE_KEY Environment Variable in the Lambda and you're good to go !
+You'll need to set the STRIPE_KEY Environment Variable and the JWT_SECRET in the Lambda and you're good to go !

 ## Usage

 https://yourendpoint.aws.blah.blah/payment - POST
-{"amount":999, "token":"stripeTokenFromClient"}
+Body: JWT String